 A storage unit from Big Tex Self Storage allows you to preserve any equipment, electronics, furniture, supplies and fixtures in a climate-controlled space.
 These units are ideal when storing paper records or media on portable electronic storage devices.
 You can choose from a range of sizes, and our systems provide 24-hour surveillance, door alarms and computerized access.
 In addition, we provide pest control so your furniture and records aren’t damaged.

 Dedicate Space in Your Home for Work Tasks

 If you’re trying to find space in your home to work, consider creating a private office.
 Think about allocating at least 30 square feet to 50 square feet for the work area.
 Separate the area with a partition if possible and declutter the new space.

 For items that you don’t use frequently, place them into a storage unit off site.
 This strategy will provide you with more space for your home office and family life.
-Consider using a storage facility that is close to your home, such as Big Tex Self Storage locations in River Oaks, Greenway Plaza, West University, Upper Kirby, Montrose, Garden Oaks, Heights, Spring and The Woodlands areas.
+Consider using a storage facility that is close to your home, such as Big Tex Self Storage locations in River Oaks, Montrose and Garden Oaks.
 Then you can easily get the items you need when you need them.

 Getting Ready for Summer

 With a stay-cation camp, craft project or other indoor activity, you can make your home a happy place while waiting for the pandemic to pass.
 Declutter a space and move the items that you don’t use to storage so you can have enough room for family activities.
 Then organize the space based on your children’s ages by stocking up the area with school and art supplies.
 Use the space for family game nights, get-togethers, art projects and even family yoga.
 The space can double as a teaching or homework area when school begins in September.